hoodieblanket/learningJourney/Lets Learn Network Security/Sec+.md

 - Linux:chroot jail to isolate processes from rest of the system so the file has limited access to other data
 - windows: disable powershell

-Detect tools (post infection)
+Detection tools (post infection)
-- UBA/EDR will flag any unauthorised program thats been installed as well as flag any changes in process or system options
+- UBA/EDR will flag any unauthorised program thats been installed as well as flag any changes in process or system processes or registry and this should set off an alert or log

 Respond
-- Follow the incident response SOPs
+- Follow the incident response SOPs such as I.D if the device is critical, remove the device from the network or wiping and restarting from a good state

-A kill chain analysis can allow us to map out how system can gain access, run code, create outbound connections or take control.
-With this information we can try to defend against each of these stops and jump in somewhere to break that progress
+Recover
+- You can then begin to restore or reimage the system to a known good state

+**6. Command & Control**

+At this stage, the access to the system is persistent and the attacker has immediate access to the target or system.
+This access is remote and at this stage; patching the vulnerability and such does not get rid of this persistent access.\
+The defensive options here will be regarding limiting what they can control and detecting unusual activity.

+**7. Action on Objective**

+With the attacker in full control, the attacker is motivated by various goals and external influences so it is important to know what the attacker might be targeting
+- financial motivation
+- political
+- espionage
+- malicious insider
+- lateral movement to another system or another target

+Protections:
+- data leakage prevention (DLP)
+- user behaviour analysis (UPA)
+- Network segmentation (combating lateral movement)

 ### MITRE ATT&CK Framework

+---
 This is a knowledge base maintained by an external company.
 Open source information that contains the information on various attacks\
 This database is great to look at potential common intrusions or events that link to certain types of attacks.
 By ticking certain events that has happened, you can narrow down likelyhoods or common intrusions that lead to a specific attack that you can start looking signs for and prepare for.